gio3k/MinecraftAppleSiliconShim/README.md

 Bugs in the shim won't be visible in the Minecraft launcher.
 To see them look at "m1shimlog.txt" in the Minecraft data directory.

 ### Minecraft errors
-If you get the error `Could not initialize class ca.weblite.objc.RuntimeUtils` go to the Minecraft data directory / the modpack directory and open `options.txt`.
-Change `fullscreen: true` to `fullscreen: false`
+If you get the error `Could not initialize class ca.weblite.objc.RuntimeUtils` turn off Fullscreen in the game options.
+If you can't get to the options, go to the game directory and change `fullscreen: true` to `fullscreen: false` in "options.txt"

 ### Java version changing
 By default the shim will use the first Java found in the path (the one used when running `java` in the Terminal)\